The Origin of Sun Wukong’s Golden Headband

 Fig. 1 – (Left) The circa 1460 painting depicting the Four Saints (Sisheng, 四聖) (larger version).
 Heavenly Reed is the black-skinned figure in the upper left.
 Fig. 2 – (Center Left) A modern Zhu Bajie action figure with an ornate silver-headed rake (larger version).
 Fig. 3 – (Center Right) A pair of Pa () military rakes from the San Cai Tu Hui (三才圖會, 1609) (larger version).
 Fig. 4 – (Right) A Yundang (耘盪hand harrow) from a Ming Dynasty agricultural treatise that borrows heavily from the Nongshu (農書) (larger version).

-Pigsy’s weapon more closely resembles agricultural tools that were traditionally used by peasant farmers as far back as the Yuan Dynasty (1271-1368).
+Zhu’s weapon more closely resembles agricultural tools that were traditionally used by peasant farmers as far back as the Yuan Dynasty (1271–1368).
 The Book of Agriculture (Nongshu, 農書, 1313), by the Confucian scholar and inventor Wang Zhen (王禎, fl.
-1290-1333), includes descriptions and woodblock prints of several manual and water-powered farming implements.
-The book itself was written in response to the devastation that the Mongols had wrought on China over decades of war.
-So the featured tools were meant to help make life easier for farmers toiling away in the fields (Bray & Needham, 2004, pp. 59-60).
+1290–1333), includes descriptions and woodblock prints of several manual and water-powered farming implements.
+The book itself was written in response to the devastation that the Mongols had wrought on China over decades of war, so the featured tools were meant to help make life easier for farmers toiling away in the fields (Bray & Needham, 2004, pp. 59-60).
 One such innovation to come from the book was the Yundang (耘盪, hand harrow) (fig. 4), a bamboo-handled rake with metal teeth designed to weed rice crops (Bray & Needham, 2004, pp. 61-62).
-I suggest this and other tools like it most likely influenced Zhu Bajie’s weapon.
+I suggest that this (or other tools like it) most likely influenced Zhu’s weapon.

 Update: 05-15-18

-Feng Dajian of Nankai University was kind enough to direct me to this Ming-era woodblock print (fig. 5) by Shide tang (世德堂本), the original publisher of Journey to the West.
-Check out Pigsy’s war rake!
+Feng Dajian of Nankai University was kind enough to direct me to this Ming-era woodblock print (fig. 5) by Shide tang (世德堂本), publisher of the original 1592 edition of JTTW.
+Check out Zhu’s war rake!
 Again, his weapon from the novel is the agricultural type, but this print is an interesting change of pace.
 Also, notice how Sandy’s staff doesn’t have any metal blades (as normally shown in pop culture).

 Shide tang print (Sandy vs Pigsy) - Small